 Get an LMIA or submit an offer of employment

-First, find out if you need a Labour Market Impact Assessment (LMIA).
-This assessment verifies that there is a need for the job you are offering and that there is no Canadian worker available to do it.
+Find out if you need a labour market impact assessment (LMIA).
+The LMIA will verify that there’s a need for the job you are offering and that there is no Canadian worker available to do it.
 Read about the Temporary Foreign Worker Program to find out more about LMIAs and where to apply.

 Have the worker apply for a work permit

 Tell the worker that they will receive a letter of introduction when their work permit has been approved.
 The actual work permit is issued by a border services officer at the port of entry when the worker arrives in Canada.
 If the worker is already in Canada and eligible to apply, we will mail the work permit to them.

 Answers others found useful